zhukov001/docu-cicd-teach4/docs/fork_and_deploy.md

 If everything went well during our deployment, you should see a green tick.
 This indicates that the process has been completed successfully.
 ![Deploy](./img/gh_deploy_015.png)

-If the workflow completes without any errors, you can visit the link mentioned earlier to view the freshly generated website.
+If the workflow completes without any errors, you can visit the link listed below the deploy action (or in the "about" section of the repo, which you updated before).
 It should look like this!
 ![Deploy](./img/gh_deploy_016.png)

 Congratulations!
 You have successfully deployed your first Docusaurus website on GitHub Pages.